2black0/matlab_quadcopter/README.md

 How to Use :

-1. Open Simulink File
+1. Open Simulink File (model_quad.slx)

-2. Run const_global.m for write the parameter into workspace
+2. Run const_global.m for write the parameter of quadcopter into workspace

-3. Run simulink
+3. Run Simulink (you need to run step 2 before run simulink cause we need some variable in this process, if you dont run step 2 you will get some error)

 4. Run plot_all.m for plotting the output data